 Frequently Asked Questions

-What is the role of the supply chain in ecommerce?
+What is the purpose of inventory?

-What are the stages of the ecommerce supply chain?
+What are the main types of inventory?

 While inventory is an umbrella term for the array of goods you sell or produce, there are actually separate subcategories of inventory you’ll want to pay attention to.
 The five types of inventories are: raw materials, work-in-progress, finished goods, packing materials, and MRO supplies.
 Although there are other kinds of inventory on the market, these five are generally the most popular or prevalent, and most often found on a company’s official financial accounts.

 What does inventory reveal about a business?